 |Payzant Campsite – Botanical Beach Trailhead||7 km||3 hours|

 There are lots of campsites you can stay in and the fee is $10 per night.
 You don’t have to book them in advance, they work on first come first served basis.
 The fee is payable via BC Parks website or by cash at the main trailheads.
-We saw the self-reservation boxes with envelopes at China Beach Car Park, Parkinson Creek Car Park and Botanical Beach Car Park.
+We saw the self-reservation boxes with envelopes at China Beach Car Park, Parkinson Creek Car Park, and Botanical Beach Car Park.

-I recommend aiming to reach your campsite early (by mid afternoon) as they can get quite full.
+I recommend aiming to reach your campsite early (by mid-afternoon) as they can get quite full.
 When sleeping at beach campsites, watch for washed up seaweed and never pitch your tent between the seaweed and the ocean unless you want to practise night swimming in a sleeping bag.

-Mystic Beach Campsite is nice and close to the car park with lots of spots on stones and only a few on sand.
+Mystic Beach Campsite is nice and close to the car park with lots of spots on stones and only a few on the sand.
 Bear and Chin beach are similar with many nice spots above the beach line at the edge of the forest.
 Lots of them have fire pits.
 Sombrio beach is the busiest campsite on the trail as is easily accessible by a car.
 But because it’s so big, there’ll usually be a private and quiet spot for you if you search enough.
 There used to be a community on the beach and there is a movie about it.

 Little Kuitche and Payzant Campsites are the forest campsites.
 Little Kuitche is nicer in my opinion and there is an easy access to the rocky beach where you can enjoy some sun.

 If you’re sensitive to noise, take ear plugs because the waves can get really noisy at night.
-At Mystic Beach in particular, high tide was around 2am which brought the waves rushing up the stones to within 2 metres of our tent and the noise was incredible.
+At Mystic Beach in particular, high tide was around 2am which brought the waves rushing up the stones to within 2 meters of our tent and the noise was incredible.